On This Page

 - When describing yourself in writing, you must provide your full name as it appears on the College's Register (Find a Nurse), your protected title, and the title, "psychotherapist."

 I’m a nurse and I perform psychotherapy.
 Should I also register with the College of Registered Psychotherapists of Ontario?

-Ultimately, this decision is up to you.
-As a nurse, if you have the knowledge, skill and judgment to do so, you may perform psychotherapy in your practice.
+This decision is up to you.
+As a nurse, if you have the knowledge, skill and judgment to do so, you may perform psychotherapy in your nursing practice.